Antoine203/ToDoList/README.md

 # ToDoList
-Dynamic web application for creating multiple to do lists
+Dynamic web application for creating multiple to-do lists

 ## Usage
 For a custom list, add the following the url "/" then your custom name for your list.